aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-settings/sheet-tab-bar/_index.md

 ## **How to Control Sheet Tab Bar using Aspose.Cells for C++**
 This example shows how to:

 1. Create a workbook.
-1. Add data to cells in the first worksheet.
+2. Add data to cells in the first worksheet.
-1. Display the sheet tab and set the width of the tab bar.
+3. Display the sheet tabs and set the width of the tab bar.

 ```c++
 #include <iostream>